hiroshi-teramoto/mixed_module/README.md

 Singular example_codimension_transverse_fold.exe
 ```

 We assume you are familiar with Singular.
 If not please refer to [the singular manual](https://www.singular.uni-kl.de/Manual/4-3-2/index.htm#SEC_Top).
+If you use windows, one of the ways to install Singular is to install cygwin inclusing Singular packages.